Just Like Home

 The entrance through this first gate of the catle was just wide enough for gun carriages and supply wagons.

-We were right in the middle of a Scottish hootenanny.
-I think Grandma, Gail and I could’ve stayed there all night, but the kids were totally bored with this old fart music.
+all night, but the kids were totally bored with this old fart music.
 After torturing them for an hour and a half, we left to the disappointment of the performers.
 As we walked out they asked whether we liked their music and when we said we did, we found out that a couple of them were actually Americans and Canadians.
 The only bad thing about the experience was that we were trapped in our little corner and had no way of ordering fresh beers.
 I later learned that Gail was also dieing to get out and needed a bathroom pronto.

 The Fun Bunch returned back to Castlecroft.
 Once again we just went to our individual rooms and relaxed from a very long day by watching the Big Fat Quiz Show of the Year.
 I was in bed before 11:00.